For Free Giveaways & Weekly Updates, Stay Connected By Email!

 Email for Business Inquiries

-How often do apply moisture to your scalp throughout the week?
+Hair cannot thrive under dry conditions!
+By nature, African american hair is drier and requires moisture (water) frequently, sometimes daily, sometimes a couple of times a week.
+If you do not have a hair care regimen, this is exactly why you suffer from hair breakage!
+How often do apply moisture to your scalp and hair throughout the week?
 Do you have some type of regimen?
-If you are not sure how often you should do the following above, its best to just pay close attention to your scalp.
-Moments when your scalp feels dry and its just a little bit flaky, use a spray moisturizer to add moisture to your scalp, that can be as simple as mixing a little bit of water and jojoba oil (a natural sebum mimicking oil) in a travel size spray bottle for moisture.
+If you are not sure how often you should do the following above, its best to just pay close attention to your hair.
+Moments when your hair feels dry, use a spray moisturizer to add moisture to your scalp, that can be as simple as mixing a little bit of water and jojoba oil (a natural sebum mimicking oil) in a travel size spray bottle for moisture.

 Hairstyle worn in this Video